Navigation: Transferring data >

 If you elected to install the DPlot Interface add-in when you installed DPlot, you should see a "DPlot" menu entry in Microsoft Excel 2003 and previous versions:

-In Excel 2007, if you select the Add-Ins tab then you should see a DPlot entry at the left of the screen under the Home tab:
+In Excel 2007 and later, if you select the Add-Ins tab then you should see a DPlot entry at the left of the screen under the Home tab:

 If you did install the Add-In but do not see a DPlot menu in Excel: